Getting ready for Prep with our Speech Pathologists and Occupational Therapists

-Almost all classroom based learning output – what the children produce – relies on motor skill and attention.
+Almost all classroom based learning output – what the children produce – relies on both motor skill and attention.

-During class, teachers expect children to be able to sit, listen and write; to show their learning.
+During class, teachers usually expect children to be able to sit, listen and write; to show their learning.

 To do this; children need adequate fine and gross motor skills (pencil control when writing and postural stability when sitting at a table) and to be able to process sensory information.
 This in turn allows them to filter all sensory input, to disregard distractions and remain regulated to concentrate and attend.
 Together, this supports the child’s classroom participation and engagement.